Ableton/m4l-connection-kit/OSC TouchOSC/README.md

 # Abstract

 The TouchOSC device allows you to map any controller from any available TouchOSC layout to Live elements, so as to control them remotely with your iPad or iPhone.
 For the communication between Live and TouchOSC the OSC (Open Sound Control) protocol is used.
-You can find detailed documentation on TouchOSC [here] (http://hexler.net/docs/touchosc).
+You can find detailed documentation on TouchOSC [here](http://hexler.net/docs/touchosc).

 # Prerequisites

 * For this device to work you need an iPhone or iPad or iPod Touch with the TouchOSC application installed on it.
-You can get TouchOSC from [here] (https://itunes.apple.com/app/touchosc/id288120394).
+You can get TouchOSC from [here](https://itunes.apple.com/app/touchosc/id288120394).

 # Connection Guidelines